 Hey Google, how long will it take to get to the international airport?

 Google will give me travel times based on current traffic conditions and then send the directions to my phone.
-This way when I get in the car I just need to tap the notification and the directions are all good to go.
+This way when I get in the car I only need to tap the notification and the directions are all good to go.

 I often also like to listen to music when I'm cooking or cleaning, and Google helps me with